kingluddite/web-dev-notes/development/tools/build-tools/webpack/udemy-sgrider-webpack/01-what-is-webpack/06-running-webpack.md

 ![webpack script](https://i.imgur.com/HtSNaNZ.png)

-You could install webpack globally `$ yarn add -g webpack` and then later you could just run webpack with `$ webpack`
+* You could install webpack globally `$ yarn add -g webpack` and then later you could just run webpack with `$ webpack`

 #### That is a bad approach to take
 * When you install webpack globally and then run it
   - Your computer will then look at all your globally installed modules it will find one called webpack and run it

+### Install Webpack per project benefits
-* But if you install it per project you get benefits
+* But if you install it per project you get benefits:

-If you install globally you can only install one version of webpack at a time If you want two different projects running two different versions of webpack our second way is superior
+    - If you install globally you can only install one version of webpack at a time
+    - If you want two different projects running two different versions of webpack our second way is superior

 `$ npm run build`